 These strategies prove helpful to the regional brands, given their constrained financial resources to take on the giants.

-And when it comes to the approach, what better can serve a brand then a small town and rural market approach.
-It is very difficult to change the mindset of urban consumers, when it comes to brand loyalty.
+And when it comes to the approach, what better can serve a brand than a small town and rural market approach.
+It is very difficult to change the mindset of urban consumers when it comes to brand loyalty.
 But, their rural counterparts are more prepositions conscious rather than being brand conscious.
 Likewise, when it comes to costing, it plays a very important role in a rural consumers’ buying decision.
 And, a regional brand can anytime compete a MNC giant on costing front.